 The principal raw material used in the manufacture of our products is steel, which we purchase in competitive, price-sensitive markets.
 To meet Snap-on's high quality standards, our steel needs range from specialized alloys, which are available only from a limited group of approved suppliers, to common alloys, which are available from multiple suppliers.
 Some of these materials have been, and in the future may be, in short supply, particularly in the event of mill shutdowns or production cut backs.
+In addition, outbreaks of infectious diseases, weather events or other circumstances beyond our control could also impact the availability of raw materials.
 As some steel alloys require specialized manufacturing procedures, we could experience inventory shortages if we were required to use an alternative manufacturer on short notice.
 These and other raw materials, components and certain finished goods inventory can exhibit price and demand cyclicality, including as a result of tariffs and other trade protection measures.
-Associated unexpected price increases could result in an erosion of the margins on our products or require us to pass higher prices on to our customers.
+Associated unexpected price increases could result in an erosion of product margins or require Snap-on to increase prices to customers to maintain margins.